Yaa Asantewaa: Place in history and cultural legacy

-The Yaa Asantewaa Centre in Maida Vale, west London, is an African–Caribbean arts and community centre.
-It took its name in 1986.
+The Yaa Asantewaa Centre in Maida Vale, west London, is an African–Caribbean arts and community center.
+It was established in 1986 and named after her.
+The center serves as a hub for cultural activities and community engagement, aiming to promote the arts and heritage of the African and Caribbean communities in the UK.

 A television documentary by Ivor Agyeman-Duah, entitled Yaa Asantewaa – The Exile of King Prempeh and the Heroism of An African Queen, premiered in Ghana in 2001.

 A stage show written by Margaret Busby, Yaa Asantewaa: Warrior Queen, directed by Geraldine Connor and featuring master drummer Kofi Ghanaba, with a pan-African cast, toured the UK and Ghana in 2001–02.
-A radio drama by the same author was also serialized in five episodes (13–17 October 2003) on BBC Radio Four's Woman's Hour, the cast including Glenna Forster-Jones and Jack Klaff, directed by Pam Fraser Solomon, with music by Nana Tsiboe, Kofi-Adu, Jojo Yates, Asebre Quaye and Atongo Zimba.
+A radio drama by the same author was also serialized in five episodes (13–17 October 2003) on BBC Radio Four's Woman's Hour, the cast including Glenna Forster-Jones and Jack Klaff, directed by Pam Fraser Solomon, narrated by Gbemisola Ikumelo, with music by Nana Tsiboe, Kofi-Adu, Jojo Yates, Asebre Quaye and Atongo Zimba.

-The album from British jazz troupe Sons of Kemet, Your Queen Is a Reptile, names songs after both contemporary and historical influential black women.
+The 2018 album from the British jazz troupe Sons of Kemet, Your Queen Is a Reptile, names songs after both contemporary and historical influential black women.
 Asantewaa's name was used for the seventh track, "My Queen is Yaa Asantewaa".
+Yaa Asantewaa is a worldwide recognized historic figure with contemporary value for women rights and freedom.
+In Germany, an award was named after her to honour strong women with African origins.

+In 2024, The British Museum installed a 2014 painting called 'Yaa Asantewaa Inspecting the Dispositions at Ejisu' by the artist Kimathi Donkor in its Africa gallery.